Provinces of the Netherlands: Financing

 To a large extent, the provinces of the Netherlands are financed by the national government.
 Also, provinces have income from a part of the Vehicle Excise Duty.
 Several provinces have made a large profit in the past from privatising utility companies originally owned or partly owned by the provinces.
 Essent, which was originally owned by six provinces and more than a hundred municipalities, was sold for around 9.3 billion euros.

-Geography
+List

-The country of the Netherlands, being the largest part of the Kingdom of the Netherlands, is divided into twelve provinces (provincies in Dutch) and three overseas special municipalities; Bonaire, Saba and Sint Eustatius in the Caribbean Netherlands that are not part of any province.
+The constituent country of the Netherlands, being the largest part of the Kingdom of the Netherlands, is divided into twelve provinces (provincies in Dutch) and three overseas special municipalities; Bonaire, Sint Eustatius, and Saba in the Caribbean Netherlands that are not part of any province.
 Previously these were part of public bodies (openbare lichamen).